First, please read the section on ‘How to set up a group’

 If wanted, a team member, will be available to lend a hand with the process, following the guidelines above.

-Groups may, if they wish, apply to City of Sanctuary UK for sanctuary recognition for their City, Town, Village by submitting an application for appraisal.
+Groups may, if they wish, apply to City of Sanctuary UK/Places of Sanctuary Ireland for sanctuary recognition for their City, Town, Village by submitting an application for appraisal.

 We hope this proposal will recognise more clearly that the big work is always done within each city, with the regional and national teams being available to support, encourage, network and guide when needed.